patrickbucher/learning-clojure/notes.md

     > (map writtey-by books)
     ("War and Peace was written by Lev Tolstoy" nil "The Name of the Rose was written by Umberto Eco" nil)

+## Def, Symbols, and Vars

+Like keywords, symbols are values.
+Whereas keywords evaluate to themselves, symbols created with `def` are bound to other values.
+The symbol itself can be accessed programmatically using the single quote:

+    > (def first-name "Dilbert")
+    > first-name
+    "Dilbert"
+    > 'first-name
+    first-name
+    > (str 'first-name)
+    "first-name"
+    > (= 'first-name 'last-name)
+    false
+    > (= 'first-name 'first-name)
+    true

+A symbol and a value are bound together using a _var_, which is accessible through the pound character and the symbol:

+    > (def first-name "Dilbert")
+    #'user/first-name
+    > (def the-name #'first-name)

+Symbol and value then can be accessed as follows:

+    > (.-sym the-name)
+    first-name
+    > (.get the-name)
+    "Dilbert"